Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Implementation

 \section{Implementation}

-We implemented Biscotti in 4,500 lines of Go 1.10 and 1,000 lines of Python 2.7 and released it as an open source project\footnote{\url{https://github.com/DistributedML/Biscotti}}.
+We implemented Biscotti in 4,500 lines of Go 1.10 and 1,000 lines of Python 2.7.12 and released it as an open source project{\footnote{\url{https://github.com/DistributedML/Biscotti}}}.
 We use Go to handle all networking and distributed systems aspects of our design.
-We used PyTorch~\cite{Pytorch} to generate SGD updates and noise during training.
+We used PyTorch 0.4.1~\cite{Pytorch} to generate SGD updates and noise during training.
 By building on the general-purpose API in PyTorch, Biscotti can support any model that can be optimized using SGD.
-We use the \emph{go-python}~\cite{gopython} library to interface between Python and Go.
+We use the \emph{go-python v1.0}~\cite{gopython} library to interface between Python and Go.
+Since go-python does not support Python $>=$ 2.7.12 therefore we were limited to using Python 2.7 for our implementation.

-We use the \emph{kyber}~\cite{Kyber} and \emph{CONIKS}~\cite{Coniks} libraries to implement the cryptographic parts of our system.
+We use the \emph{kyber v.2}~\cite{Kyber} and \emph{CONIKS 0.1.1}~\cite{Coniks} libraries to implement the cryptographic parts of our system.
 We use CONIKS to implement our VRF function and kyber to implement the commitment scheme and public/private key mechanisms.
 To bootstrap clients with the noise commitments and public keys, we use an initial genesis block.
 We used the bn256 curve API in kyber for generating our commitments and public keys that form the basis of the aggregation protocol and verifier signatures.
 For signing updates, we use the Schnorr signature~\cite{Schnorr:1990} scheme instead of ECDSA because multiple verifier Schnorr signatures can be aggregated together into one signature~\cite{Maxwell:2018}.
 Therefore, our block size remains constant as the verifier set grows.